gitbls/sdm/Docs/Command-Details.md

     `sudo sdm --explore /dev/sdX`

-    Uses systemd-nspawn to *go into* the IMG file (first example) or SD Card (second example) to explore and/or make manual changes to the image.
-When using `--explore` there is no access to the files in the running system.
+    Uses systemd-nspawn to enter the IMG file (first example) or SD Card (second example) container to explore and/or make manual changes to the image.
+When using `--explore` there is no access to the files in the host system.

 * `sudo sdm --extend [--xmb nnn] raspios-image.img`